Alicia Adler of the NABC on the export of blueberries to China: "August and September will be an optimal window for export this year"

 August and September will be an optimal window for export

 Although this year the focus will be on August and September, next year the hope is to be able to supply China throughout the US season.
-“This year, given the timing of the market opening, combined with the pandemic and the High demand in the North American market, there is less pressure in the export markets.
-So this year we are focusing on raising awareness, building relationships with the importing community in China, and preparing for the 2021 season.
+"This year, given the timing of the market opening, combined with the pandemic and the high demand in the North American market, there is less pressure on export markets.
+So this year we are focusing on raising awareness, establishing relationships with the importer community in China, and preparing for the 2021 season.
 Next year, we should be able to get a clearer picture of the opportunities we will have in the market".

 Increased consumption and production

-Blueberry production has been increasing around the world, with new countries and areas starting to produce higher volumes for export markets.
-“Globally, per capita blueberry consumption is only a fraction of that in North America, so that means there is tremendous opportunity to increase global blueberry consumption and demand.
-There are many emerging production areas in countries like Peru and Mexico, and even in Morocco, South Africa and Spain.
-It treats of new zones of production oriented to the export and increasingly able to take advantage of the emergent markets”.
+Blueberry production has been increasing around the world, and new countries and areas have begun to produce larger volumes for export markets.
+“Globally, per capita consumption of blueberries is only a fraction of that of North America, so that means there is a tremendous opportunity to increase global consumption and demand for blueberries.
+There are many emerging production zones in countries such as Peru and Mexico, and even in Morocco, South Africa and Spain.
+These are new production areas oriented to export and increasingly capable of taking advantage of emerging markets.

 Photo: US Highbush Blueberry Council